fauh45/alraqmiyyat.github.io/_pages/mARkdown.md

 # II.
 In-text elements
 <hr>

 Most of the in-text elements are already in pre-formatted texts.
-In most cases, you do not need to worry about them, but it is important to understant how they function.
+In most cases, you do not need to worry about them, but it is important to understand how they function.

 ## II.1 Paragraphs and lines